Ex-Bills punter Araiza won’t be charged in alleged gang rape

 The San Diego County District Attorney’s Office said no charges will be filed against any of Araiza’s former Aztec teammates who were also accused in the reported assault in October 2021.

-“I am grateful that the district attorney and the San Diego Police Department have discovered all the facts and found no criminal wrongdoing.
-I am excited to continue my NFL career,” Araiza said in a statement issued by his agent, Joe Linta.

-The decision followed an investigation involving more than 35 witness interviews and evidence derived from 10 search warrants that included cellphone data and video from the night in question, the DA’s office said in a statement.
+The decision came following an investigation involving more than 35 witness interviews and evidence derived from 10 search warrants that included cellphone data and video from the night in question, the DA’s office said in a statement.

 ”Ultimately, prosecutors determined it is clear the evidence does not support the filing of criminal charges and there is no path to a potential criminal conviction.
 Prosecutors can only file charges when they ethically believe they can be proven beyond a reasonable doubt,” the statement said.

+Araiza’s lawyer, Kerry Armstrong, and the accuser’s attorney, Dan Gilleon, didn’t immediately respond to emails seeking comment on the DA’s decision.

-The Bills released the rookie punter in August just days after backing Araiza based on the findings of what the team called its “thorough examination” of the allegations included in the lawsuit.
+The Bills released the rookie punter in August just days after they backed Araiza based on the findings of what the team called its ”thorough examination” of the allegations included in a lawsuit.

 She told her friends that night that she’d been raped and reported the assault to police the following day, according to the court filing.

-The lawsuit named Araiza along with two former Aztec teammates who are no longer with the team.
+The lawsuit named Araiza along with former Aztec teammates Zaver Leonard and Nowlin ”Pa’a” Ewaliko, who are no longer with the team.

 The university has been heavily criticized for delaying an administrative inquiry into the allegations.
 San Diego State officials have said they deferred investigating at the request of police for fear that conducting their own might harm the criminal investigation.